 In early 2020, America’s financial condition took a sudden dive.
-According to the Bureau of Labor Statistics, the COVID-19 pandemic drove the civilian unemployment rate from 3.5% in February to 14.7% in April as states shut down businesses and issued stay-at-home orders to contain the virus’s spread.
-With little emergency savings to fall back on, increasing numbers of Americans had trouble paying their bills.
+According to the Bureau of Labor Statistics, the coronavirus pandemic more than quadrupled civilian unemployment rate as states shut down businesses and issued stay-at-home orders to contain the virus.
+With little emergency savings to fall back on, many Americans had trouble paying their bills.

-Fortunately, there are ways to give, even when money is tight.
+Fortunately, there are ways to give even when your personal finances are tight.
 You can start by looking for extra cash in your budget to donate and ways to raise money from other people.
-And if that isn’t enough, you can turn to other forms of giving that don’t require any money at all.
+And if that isn’t enough, you can turn to other forms of charitable giving that don’t require any money at all.

 Finding Money to Donate